The circle indicates the time we are discussing in this chapter

 There are large numbers of swordsmiths in Bizen (備前) school during the Heian period but their sword style is generally similar to Yamashiro school, called Ko-Bisen (古備前).
-The real Bizen school style started from Middle Kamakura period.
+The real Bizen school style started in the Middle Kamakura period.
 Bizen province had many ideal conditions to produce swords.
 It produced good quality steel and a large amount of fuel around the area and also the transportation was convenient.
 Naturally, large numbers of swordsmiths gathered in this area and produced swords in quantities.
 Because of that, to connoisseur Bizen sword is difficult.
-Bizen sword has a higher standard.
+In general, the Bizen sword has a higher quality standard than other schools.

 Generally speaking, the next three characters are the most distinctive features of Bizen school.

 - Jigane (sword steel) looks soft.

 - Reflection appears on the surface.

-Sugata (shape) — Length of the sword is about 33 inches ± a few inches.
-The width of the blade is slightly wide and it has stout look.
+Sugata (shape) — The length of the sword is about 33 inches ± a few inches.
+The width of the blade is slightly wide and it has a stout look.
 The curvature of the blade is Koshizori (腰反) means the highest curvature comes lower part.
-The body has average thickness.
+The body has an average thickness.
 Small kissaki.

 Nakago — Long and thin with curvature.
 The end of the Nakago is rounded which has the shape of chestnut’s bottom.
 This is called Kurijiri.
-Look at the illustration of the sword above.
+See the illustration of the sword above.

 Hamon (tempered area pattern)— Nioi base.
 The tempered area is wide and the width is even, also the size of midare (irregular tempered line ) is uniform.

-Boshi — Same tempered pattern continue to go up to Boshi area.
+Boshi — The same tempered pattern continues to go up to the Boshi area.
 You can see Choji midare (clove-like pattern) or Yakizume.